Advice from the Experts on How to Successfully Complete Your CHNA

 2022 will be a big year for Community Health Needs Assessments (CHNAs).
 With the requirement that they are conducted every three years, this is the year for many hospitals to undergo a systematic collection, analysis, and dissemination of information about the health of their community.

-Question 1: How can you ensure the max number of individuals within a community participate by filling out a consumer survey for the purpose of public health planning?
+Question 1: How can you ensure the maximum number of individuals within a community participate in a CHNA by filling out a consumer survey for the purpose of public health planning?

 Especially right now, this can be challenging.
 So much of this work is being done online because of COVID restrictions and concerns, and that can mean lower participation.

 Pre-COVID, you could garner a lot of responses by putting the survey questions on 3x5 cards and placing them in places where there are waiting rooms, such as community clinics that will allow you to leave a dropbox.
-That way, people could fill out answers while they’re waiting to be seen.
-This has shown to be a good way to engage people who are not internet savvy, who prefer to do things in a handwritten format, and particularly, an “elder” population.
+This way, people could fill out answers while they were waiting to be seen.
+This has shown to be a good way to engage people who are not internet savvy, who prefer to do things in a handwritten format, and particularly “elder” populations.

 During COVID, as these surveys are being conducted online, it’s been critical to find a community connector who has a large personal Rolodex - someone who can connect with members of their community and who will share the survey or reach out with a phone call to encourage participation.
 This can be a business leader with a larger number of employees.
 This strategy can be particularly important in rural communities.